What Is SUI Blockchain?

 SUI Blockchain’s Language: Move

 The Sui network uses the Move programming language to execute smart contracts.
-The programming language is also used by Meta’s Diem and another layer 1 blockchain, Aptos, which is also founded by former Meta employees.
+The programming language was originally used by Meta’s Diem and has since been adopted by other blockchain platforms, notably Aptos.

 Move is a cross-platform language without blockchain-specific concepts like accounts, transactions, time, and cryptography.
 So how does it work?